eMetaboHUB/Forum-DiseasesChem/README.md

 - skos: https://www.w3.org/2009/08/skos-reference/skos.rdf
 - ChemOnt: http://classyfire.wishartlab.com/downloads

+The ChEBI ontology file is often updated and the actual version of the ChEBI ontology used in the triplestore is ChEBI 193 (Release of 01 Nov.
+2020), as refer in the URI of the ChEBI Graph in FORUM.

 *Warnings:* For ChemOnt, ontology file was downloaded at http://classyfire.wishartlab.com/downloads, but to be loaded in Virtuoso, the file need to be converter in an other format than *.obo*.
 Using Protege (https://protege.stanford.edu/) ChemOnt_2_1.obo was converted in a turtle format and ChemOnt_2_1.ttl.
+The ChemOnt seems to be stable.

 **Warnings:** This procedure creates two upload files: pre_upload.sh and upload_data.sh. pre_upload.sh is a light version of upload_data.sh which is loading only data needed to compute associations.
 Thus, it does only load a small part of PubChem Compound graph, setting compound types, and does not load PubChem Descriptor graphs, which are huge graphs.
 This light upload version can be used to have a light version of the RDF triplestore, without all information about compounds.
 Also, these both upload files contains duplicate information and **must not** be loaded on the same Virtuoso session !